CenterForSpatialResearch/mapping_architecture_urbanism_humanities/3_MakingData.md

 There are three basic steps in this process:
 1. select, filter and download 311 data
-2. add the 311 data to a map in qGIS
+2. add the 311 data to a map in QGIS
 3. classify the data so that it is correctly displayed on the map.